 We mostly consider competing platforms that boast apartments and other types of accommodations.
 As a result, indirect competitors, such as hotel chains (who actually own the locations they advertise on their websites), will be excluded.

 It has to be noted that this analysis should not be seen as an endorsement of either service.
 It is merely a summary of the competition that Airbnb faces as of today.

-So, without further ado, let’s take a closer look at the top 15 competitors as well as the competitive advantage of Airbnb.
+So, without further ado, let’s take a closer look at the 15 biggest competitors of Airbnb.

 Headquarters: Amsterdam, The Netherlands Founder(s): Geert-Jan Bruinsma Year Founded: 1996